MatiPl01/BD2-Restaurant/docs/todo/README.md

 # TODO LIST
+## Documentation

+- [ ] change interfaces to exemplary json objects
+- [ ] diagram for noSQL database is no good

 ## Backend
 ### TODO
 - [ ] Replace duplicated code with handler factory functions,
-- [ ] Add language specific error messages (especially there in responses from the server),
+- [ ] Add language specific error messages (especially these in responses from the server),
+- [ ] Remove duplicated code in filters,
+- [ ] Remove duplicated code in reviews (in reviews and dish)

 ### **User**